aws-samples/network-access-analyzer-multi-account-analysis/NetworkAccessAnalyzerProcedure.md

 # Limitations

 Network Access Analyzer analyzes resources within a single account.
-Cross account dataflows are not currently processed.
+Cross account dataflows are not currently processed at this time due to current limitations of the Network Access Analyzer service.
 (Future Network Access Analyzer roadmap item)

 # Target technology stack